EO-DataHub/eodh-userdocs/docs/Getting-Started/access-levels.md

 ## 🚀 User Account + Billing Account

 This access level is for users who want to manage their own projects, administrate collaborative workspaces for a team, access the processing capability of the Hub, and use commercial datasets.
+With an approved Billing Account, you are able to:

 - Create and manage your own workspace
 - Invite and manage workspace members
 - View resource usage within that workspace

-Once you have created a workspace, you will be able to:
+Once you have created a workspace, you will then be able to:

 - Work with commercial datasets (visualise previews, fetch a quote, purchase scenes)
 - Access hosted notebooks for data processing and analysis